dang-trung/base-trading/README.md

 ## Introduction

-* **Objective**: This app creates a dashboard using Dash to visualize and backtest base trading Strategy.
+* **Objective**: This app creates a dashboard using Dash to visualize and backtest base trading strategy.

 * **Status**: On Hold